coreweave/kubernetes-cloud/online-inference/fastertransformer/README.md

-Please refer to [Gitbook Link] for documentation.
+Please refer to [the documentation](https://docs.coreweave.com/compass/examples/triton-inference-server-fastertransformer) for usage instructions.